 Today, many mothers

 work outside the home.
-Are you struggling with the decision?
-Read on to learn more about your options.
+Read on to learn more about your options if you are struggling to decide if it is right for you.

 Though some mothers work because of